zymaxcii/sketch/libraries/IRremote/README.md

 And believe me, if you send a 525 &micro;s signal, your receiver will output something between around 400 and 700 &micro;s!<br/>
 Therefore **we decode by default with a +/- 25% margin** using the formulas [here](https://github.com/Arduino-IRremote/Arduino-IRremote/blob/master/src/IRremoteInt.h#L376-L399).<br/>
 E.g. for the NEC protocol with its 560 &micro;s unit length, we have TICKS_LOW = 8.358 and TICKS_HIGH = 15.0.
 This means, we accept any value between 8 ticks / 400 &micro;s and 15 ticks / 750 &micro;s (inclusive) as a mark or as a zero space.
 For a one space we have TICKS_LOW = 25.07 and TICKS_HIGH = 45.0.<br/>
-And since the receivers generated marks are longer or shorter than the spaces, we have introduced the [`MARK_EXCESS_MICROS` value]/https://github.com/Arduino-IRremote/Arduino-IRremote#protocolunknown) to compensate for this receiver (and signal strength as well as ambient light dependent :disappointed: ) specific deviation.<br/>
+And since the receivers generated marks are longer or shorter than the spaces, we have introduced the [`MARK_EXCESS_MICROS`](https://github.com/Arduino-IRremote/Arduino-IRremote#compile-options--macros-for-this-library) macro to compensate for this receiver (and signal strength as well as ambient light dependent :disappointed: ) specific deviation.<br/>
 Welcome to the world of **real world signal processing**.